cruelandunusual/baillie-gifford/README.md

 ## Video Editor - 18 month fixed term contract

 ## To do:
+* go through job application process, see what they're actually looking for - case studies, a general statement, etc.
 * add visual sliders to CV showing skill level with various editing software, etc
 * a bit more visual pizzazz in the bulleted section on soft skills (working in teams, etc.)
 * archive from Stuart